1960 Alabama Crimson Tide football team: Texas

 Immediately after their victory over Auburn in their season finale, Bryant accepted an invitation to play in the Bluebonnet Bowl against Texas.
 Against the Longhorns, each team only scored a single field goal in this 3–3 tie.
 Tommy Brooker connected on a 30-yard field goal for Alabama in the third and Dan Petty tied the game in the fourth for Texas with his 20-yard kick.
-The tie brought Alabama's all-time record against Texas to 0–4–1.